Christmas Eve and Other Stories: A Tribute to Trans-Siberian Orchestra

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Three performances of this acclaimed Christmas season spectacular will be held in the St. Louis area at the Enjoy Church Auditorium in Alton, Illinois, located at 3303 Homer M Adams Parkway on Friday, December 6th at 8:00 pm, Sunday, December 8th at 7:00 pm, and Saturday, December 14th at 8:00 pm.
-Advanced tickets are $10.00 and are on sale through Enjoy Church’s website (www.enjoychurch.tv); if seats are still available on the day of each show, a limited number of general admission tickets may be available for $10.00 each.

-For more information about these concerts or about Enjoy Church, email info@enjoychurch.tv, visit the website www.enjoychurch.tv, or call Enjoy Church at (618) 465-5433.
+For more information about Enjoy Church or the upcoming concerts, email info@enjoychurch.tv, or call Enjoy Church at (618) 465-5433.

 More like this: